Chapter 7 Regression III: categorical independent variables and multiple regression models

 \]

-), the regression estimator will yield estimates of the intercept (\(\alpha\)) and the slope coefficient (\(\beta\)).
+If we regress rates of violence (viol_r) on this binary indicator (largest50), the regression estimator will yield estimates of the intercept (\(\alpha\)) and the slope coefficient (\(\beta\)).

 # fit a regression model with 'viol_r' as the DV and 'largest50' as the IV

-lm(viol_r ~ largest50, data = df)
+lm(viol_r ~ largest50, data = df)##

 ## Call: